 Direct

-Direct frustration detection is one of the best and original ways to gauge customer sentiment and engage with them to know their view.
-You can go for –
+Direct frustration detection is one of the best and most original ways to gauge customer sentiment and engage with them to know their view.
+You can go for

-• Prepare and circulate easily to fill contact forms
+- Prepare and circulate easily to fill out contact forms

 Indirect

 Various companies use indirect user frustration detection processes to track the online experiences of customers.
-Methods used here are-
+The methods used here are

-• Track the average time of customers on page
+- Track the average time customers spend on the page

-Whatever information you collect out of this, make sure you implement it with the help of professionals for the best results.
+Whatever information you collect from this, make sure you implement it with the help of professionals for the best results.
 No matter what, Code Theorem is always by your side for anything, anywhere, anytime.

-What causes user frustration in UI UX, and how to reduce user frustration in UI UX?
+What causes user frustration in UI/UX, and how can you reduce user frustration in UI/UX?

 Presence of technical errors

-So make sure that your site does have any technical issues or broken links.
-Otherwise, users may consider it unauthentic, and that would be at your toss.
+So make sure that your site doesn’t have any technical issues or broken links.
+Otherwise, users may consider it unauthentic, and that would be at your loss.

 Solution: